Listen to Dua Lipa's '80s-infused new song 'Break My Heart'

 — DUA LIPA (@DUALIPA) March 25, 2020

 ‘Break My Heart’ was initially set for release on Friday, with ‘Future Nostalgia’ following on one week later (April 3).
-However, Lipa announced that she had pushed forward the album during an emotional Instagram Live video.
+However, Lipa announced that she had pushed forward the album during an emotional Instagram Live video earlier this week.
 She suggested that the ongoing coronavirus crisis played a part in the change.

-Elsewhere, Lipa has opened up about how her upcoming new song ‘Boys Will Be Boys’ raises the issue of sexual harassment head-on.
+Elsewhere, Lipa opened up about how her upcoming new song ‘Boys Will Be Boys’ raises the issue of sexual harassment head-on.

 Meanwhile, Dua Lipa has announced rescheduled dates for her UK and European tour after the current global pandemic forced her to pull her planned shows for 2020.